Luther, Michigan

 Luther is a village in Lake County in the U.S. state of Michigan.
 The population was 332 at the 2020 census.
-The village is on the boundary between Newkirk Township on the west and Ellsworth Township on the east, with about half of the village in each.
-It is the site of Hillsdale College's G.H.
-Gordon Biological Research Station.
+The village is almost evenly split between Newkirk Township on the west and Ellsworth Township on the east.
+Hillsdale College operates the G. H. Gordon Biological Research Station in Luther.

 History

 The village was named for William A. Luther, a pioneer settler.